About Magers Hall

-Magers Hall is named after Mildred Magers, a French professor who was known for her love of teaching and helping students.
+History: Magers Hall opened in 1966 and is named after Mildred Magers, an NMU French professor who was known for her love of teaching and helping students.

 - Campus-wide Halloween Party